kermitt2/grobid/doc/End-to-end-evaluation.md

 As a consequence, the fields extracted by GROBID will not match any reference 'expected' values and will all be considered as false positive.
 The scores for the citation structures are thus lower than the actual performance of the system.

-### Non coded information in XML "gold" data for intervals
+### Non encoded information in XML "gold" data for intervals

 In the reference NLM/JATS files from PMC, in the case of range citation callout, e.g. __[1-4]__, usually only the label number visible in the text are annotated.
 For example, the following text